 Peace Fellows Inspire Action for Social Justice

 Each year, The Advocacy Project recruits graduate students to volunteer with our partner organizations.
 This is the only fellowship program that matches the passion and skills of graduates with the needs of community-based advocates.
 We have deployed 304 Fellows from 66 university programs since recruiting began in 2003.
-This year (2018) we are deploying ten Fellows to Vietnam, Nepal, Kenya, Uganda, Zimbabwe, and Jordan.
+In 2018 we deployed ten Fellows to Vietnam, Nepal, Kenya, Uganda, Zimbabwe, and Jordan.

 What Fellows Do

 Peace Fellows enable AP to help partners launch start-ups and acquire the tools – like websites – that they will need to grow as organizations.
 We recruit Fellows for their skills and provide a week of training before they deploy.
 Ai Hoang (Columbia University) fled Vietnam as a child and returned in 2016 as an AP Peace Fellow to work with Agent Orange victims at the Association for the Empowerment of Persons with Disability.

 How Fellows Live